Ilya Mikhalchuk

-From 2008 to 2012, Governor of Arkhangelsk Oblast; from 1998 to 2007, Mayor of Yakutsk.
+From 2008 to 2012, he was Governor of Arkhangelsk Oblast; from 1998 to 2007, Mayor of Yakutsk.

 Early life and education

-Born on January 2, 1957, in Kuibyshev.
-In 1977, graduated from the Riga Aviation Technical School.
+Born on January 2, 1957, in Kuibyshev, in 1977, he graduated from the Riga Aviation Technical School.

 Career

 From 1977 to 1986, he made his career in the Komsomol (the All-Union Leninist Young Communist League).
 From 1986, he was a director of the Yakutsk CPSU publishing; since 1993, he headed the Department of Press of the government of Sakha (Yakutia) Republic.

 From 1998 to September 2007, he was an elected mayor of Yakutsk.
 He left the city under the pressure of political opponents.

 From 2002 to 2007, he was a member of the leadership of the Yakutsk branch of the United Russia Party.

 In March 2008, on the proposal of President Vladimir Putin, the Arkhangelsk regional parliament approved Ilya Mikhalchuk as Governor of Arkhangelsk Oblast.

 On 13 January 2012 Ilya Mikhalchuk resigned as Governor of Arkhangelsk Oblast.

 In 2013 he became a deputy general director of the SU-155 Group parent company and headed the East-Siberian Construction Company.
 The East-Siberian Construction Company builds housing in Omsk, plans to construct housing in Novosibirsk and Krasnoyarsk, as well as the plant of reinforced concrete products in Iskitim.